algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 We are using standards to increase the readability of a code, but without comments reading a code can take more time than expected and desired.

-To be able to hand our code to other collaborators during this project, or for the maintenance of the project, comments are necessary.
+To allow other collaborators to work on the code during this project, or for the maintenance of the project, comments are necessary.
 For this purpose this set of rules was made:

 Every .c and .h file must have a "header comment".
 This comment describes what this file contains in a quick summary.
 We do not need to go too much into the details in this comment.